If you are intending to do SEO, never, ever rely on black hat tools to help you, no matter how good they sound.

-2. Prime examples of black hat tools you should never use.
+2) Prime examples (case studies) of black hat tools you should never use.

 So let’s get going:

-1) Why all Black Hat SEO tools fail.
+1) Why all Black Hat tools fail when it comes to SEO.

 Every new black hat method that arrives to the SEO market always aims to do several things:

 1) They aim to try and beat the system search engines like Google create.